Cuban False Chameleon Care

 Cages or screened enclosures can have a difficult time meeting the humidity needs for these lizards depending on your climate.

-Decor and Decoration for Cuban False Chameleon Enclosures
+What Decor and Decorations for a Cuban False Chameleon Enclosure?

 Your false chameleon’s enclosure should be filled with plants (live or artificial), branches, vines and substrate.
 Their natural habitat is full of plants, leaves, branches and vines.
 It resembles a ‘tangled mess’ of jungle.